Lokriz/CV/README.md

-# Test repository with small Python and Matalb projects
+# Test repository with small Python and Matlab projects